Learn to Swim

-The Solon Recreation Aquatic staff is very happy to provide American Red Cross Learn to Swim levels.
-As an ARC affiliate, your child will be receiving quality lessons.
-Please take the time to review the age suggestions and Level requirements so you can place your child in the level that is appropriate.
+The Solon Recreation Aquatic staff is very happy to provide an American Red Cross Learn to Swim program.
+As an ARC affiliate, your child will be receiving quality lessons that allow your child to progress as they are ready.
+It is very common for participants to be in a level multiple sessions.
+All new participants to our Learn to Swim program will be skill tested prior to registering for classes.
+Once tested the participant will be designated for the proper level on our Max Galaxy registration program.
+Participant levels are updated at the end of each session.
 Improper placement can lead to frustration for the parent, instructor and the student.
-If you have questions or are not sure of the level placement please contact Carol Kus at the S.C.C. before the registration date.
+If you have questions about placement please feel free to ask the lessons supervisor or call and make an appointment to have your child tested.
+We try to do the testing on Saturdays between 10am and 4pm.
 Rules and policies will be reviewed at the first class of each session, a parent is expected to accompany student.

 PARENT AND CHILD (TODDLER) 6 MONTHS - 3 YEARS

 Adult must accompany the child in the water for each class.
 Only this adult & student will be allowed in pool area.
 If child is not toilet trained, they must wear a swim diaper, or cloth diaper with rubber pants under their swim suit.
 The purpose of Parent and Child Aquatics is to teach safe behaviors around the water and develop swimming readiness by leading parents and their children in water exploration activities with the objective of having fun and becoming comfortable in, on and around water.
 It is not designed to teach children to become good swimmers or to survive in the water on their own.